Started: May 2008

 She pulled and yanked uselessly trying to free herself but only hurt her wrist in the process.
 She felt emotionally drained though her mind would not leave her in peace.
 Many other reasons why people get abducted crashed through her mind unbidden.
 She worried herself on the verge of sickness.
 If she wasn't already scared, she was horrified now, in the dark, in the calm, in the silence.
 She cried silently.

 Her mind wandered.
 She thought about his face and how apathetic it looked.
 She thought about his voice.
 It was deep.
 It was calm, but it wasn't gentle.
+She had so many questions but his demeanor held her voice captive just as much as the rest of her.

 She didn't know if there where others and he was just a guy sent down to keep an eye on her or if he was acting alone.
 She didn't know if someone had hired him to do this.